norquip/Machine_Learning_Python/README.md

-This repository contains my machine learning prjects with python.
+This repository contains my machine learning projects with python.